Country Living vs Urban Living - The Pros & Cons

 Towns and cities are home to so many people that it’s often much easier to find social scenes and communities that suit your individual tastes, no matter how esoteric.
 In addition to the lively bars and restaurants, you’ll be able to find local groups, societies and meeting places that will put you in touch with like-minded people, and you usually won’t have to venture very far to find them.

 A chance to be where things are happening

 Town and city life is most likely to attract those who want to be where the action is and get involved with the most exciting cultural developments.
 By moving to an urban centre, you’ll gain access to big events, historic museums and galleries, multi-cultural dining experiences and all sorts of other enriching, exciting opportunities that are just waiting to be found.

 Other factors to consider

 Of course, picking between a country and a city home isn’t always a simple black-and-white choice - most people will need to weigh up the pros and cons on both sides before coming to a decision.
 It’s also worth considering a few other potential factors that might influence your choice:

-- Family considerations may end up being most important - choosing a home isn’t just about your individual preferences - for many, the needs of their family and friends will be a huge deciding factor as well.
-Make sure to consider the current and future needs of everyone in the household - especially when it comes to school accessibility - and consider whether a move far away will take you further from the rest of your family than you’re comfortable with.
+Choosing a home isn’t just about your individual preferences - for many, the needs of their family and friends will be a huge deciding factor as well.
+Make sure to consider the current and future needs of everyone in the household - especially when it comes to school accessibility, and consider whether a move far away will take you further from the rest of your family than you’re comfortable with.